 The PKR is an eye operation using laser excimer (photoablation) and intended to improve vision, by changing the shape (optical power) of the cornea to correct nearsightedness or astigmatism.

 The PKR or procedures to Refractive sight is based on the issuance of a refractive correction on the surface of the corneal stroma, after removal of superficial corneal epithelium.
-It requires no cut of flap, unlike LASIK.
+It requires no cut of flapunlike LASIK.
 It is performed under local anesthesia (drops).
-Both eyes are made the same day.
+Both eyes are operated on the same day.
 There are two variants depending on how the epithelium is removed:

 PKR: principles and technique

-The principle of the refractive correction is similar to LASIK, 2 processes using an excimer laser to reshape the cornea (LASIK and the PKR have in common operating time said 'photoablation"of the fabric corneal stromal).
-Remember that the cornea is haters of two main tunics: the stroma (fabric made of collagen fibrils interlaced and 90% of the corneal thickness), and the epithelium, which is a fabric made up of several layers of cells 'epithelial '.
-This provision is reminiscent of the DermIS and the epidermis at the skin level.
-In PKR, the epithelium is separated from the stroma under underlying then removed.
-The correction is issued on the superficial, immediately located stroma under the epithelium of the cornea.
-The epithelium pushes back then in a few days to cover the surface of the cornea.
+It should be remembered that the cornea consists of two main tunics: the stroma (tissue made up of intertwined collagen fibrils and representing 90% of the corneal thickness), and the epithelium, located on the surface, which is a tissue made up of several layers of cells called "epithelials".
+This arrangement is similar to that of the dermis and epidermis at the cutaneous level.
+In PKR, the epithelium is separated from the underlying stroma and then removed.
+The correction is delivered to the superficial stroma, immediately below the corneal epithelium.
+The epithelium then grows back in a few days to cover the corneal surface.

 The main difference of the PKR with LASIK is based on the removal of the epithelium and the absence of flap cutting.
 In LASIK we preserve the superficial epithelial layer, which is not exposed to the beam of the laser: the cut is recline: this component includes the epithelial layer and part of the stromal layer).
 During the PKR, theepithelium is gently peeled After administration of drops anesthetics to numb the cornea: the superficial part of the stroma, called layer of Bowman, is then exposed to the excimer laser.